miso-lims/miso-lims/docs/user_manual/boxes.md

 search boxes for quickly adding items to those positions.

 To select a single position, click on a circle in the Contents diagram.
 The circle will become brighter to indicate that it is selected.
-To unselect a single position, press Ctrl (Windows, Linus) or Command (Mac) while you click a selected circle.
+To unselect a single position, hold Ctrl (Windows, Linux) or Command (Mac) while you click a selected circle.

-To select multiple positions, press Ctrl (Windows, Linux) or Command (Mac) while you click on the target circles in the Contents diagram.
-To unselect multiple positions, press Ctrl (Windows, Linux) or Command (Mac) while you click on the circles you wish to unselect.
+To select multiple positions, hold Ctrl (Windows, Linux) or Command (Mac) while you click on the target circles in the Contents diagram.
+To unselect multiple positions, hold Ctrl (Windows, Linux) or Command (Mac) while you click on the circles you wish to unselect.
 The circles will become less bright to indicate that they are not selected.

 To select an entire row or column, click on the row or column header.
-To select multiple rows or columns, press Ctrl (Windows, Linux) or Command (Mac) while you click on the target row or column headers.
+To select multiple rows or columns, hold Ctrl (Windows, Linux) or Command (Mac) while you click on the target row or column headers.

 To select all odd columns, click the "Select Odd Columns" button below the Contents diagram.
 To select all even columns, click the "Select Even Columns" button below the Contents diagram.